crispinprojects/speakingcalendar/README.md

 * bespoke custom calendar which allows dates with events to be marked (colour and audio)
 * event type, details, location, start and end time can be entered and edited
 * priority, is-yearly and notifications can be used
-* built-in speech synthesizer: date reader, time reader, event type reader
+* built-in diphone speech synthesizer
 * Sqlite3 database used to store events

 ## Installing